YellowAo/RowTrainingTracker/ANT-Android-SDKs/ANT+_Android_SDK/README.md

 > * Fix some cases where releasing a PCC may not release the resource in the service
 > * Fix ANTFS download progress to show progress correctly
 > * Fix heart rate timestamps (previous and current) to be properly synced to the same reference point so they can be used for calculations
-> * Fix bike power to fire initial events
+> * Fix row power to fire initial events
-> * Fix bike power requests taking over a second to start
+> * Fix row power requests taking over a second to start
-> * Fix bike power cadence being reported with wrong values in some cases
+> * Fix row power cadence being reported with wrong values in some cases
-> * Fix bike power crank parameters request to send correct request
+> * Fix row power crank parameters request to send correct request
 > * Fix watch downloader to detect FR 910XT and FR 610 regional variants
 > * Fix opening more than one controllable device not working
 > * Fix setting null state receiver causing exceptions (null state receivers are no longer allowed)